isabella232/advertising-cloud.en/help/user-guide/execution/launch-checklist.md

 **Pixels**

 Go to your ads, click on the pixel tab and verify that the pixels are “Attached” and firing.
-[Download](https://drive.google.com/a/tubemogul.com/file/d/0B9PHgqCrqvaBLWxlX3hmdHBhOEk/view?usp=sharing)&nbsp;a campaign launch check list for your Media Traders
+[Download](https://drive.google.com/a/tubemogul.com/file/d/0B9PHgqCrqvaBLWxlX3hmdHBhOEk/view?usp=sharing) a campaign launch check list for your Media Traders